meimarsh/2D-Platformer-Character/README.md

 # 2D-Platformer-Character

-The beginnings of a fighting-game based on the 2D Plaformer Character
+The beginnings of a 2-player fighting game based on the 2D Plaformer Character

 ## Implementation

 Built using Godot 3.2.3

+Player 1 is controlled with WASD.
+Punch and kick are T and G

+Player 2 is controlled with the arrow keys.
+Punch and kick are 4 and 1 on the num pad.

 ## References